David Caplan

 Two markdown files changed everything.

-The Accidental PM
+The PM Problem

 If you've never worked in software development, you might not appreciate how complicated project management gets.
-So let me paint you a picture of what a traditional PM's world looks like.

 My project manager doesn't need any of that.